awsdocs/amazon-redshift-developer-guide/doc_source/datashare-views.md

-# Working with views in data sharing<a name="datashare-views"></a>
+# Working with views in Amazon Redshift data sharing<a name="datashare-views"></a>

 A producer cluster can share regular, late\-binding, and materialized views\.
 When sharing regular or late\-binding views, you don't have to share the base tables\.
+Add all schemas under producer views to the datashare\.
 The following table shows how views are supported with data sharing\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/datashare-views.html)